 Upon ingestion, meth causes an immediate surge of dopamine, leading to intense feelings of euphoria.
 However, the short-term highs come with a host of physical effects including increased heart rate and blood pressure, hyperthermia, and decreased appetite.

 Psychologically, users may experience heightened alertness and energy, but these are often accompanied by erratic or violent behavior, confusion, and insomnia.
-In the worst cases, the potency of meth can lead to an overdose, resulting in heart attack, stroke, or even death.
+In the worst cases, the potency of methamphetamines can lead to an overdose, resulting in heart attack, stroke, or even death.

 Long-Term Physical Effects of Meth Use